taylorbcraft/ezTrack/README.md

 # ezTrack

 **ezTrack** is a lightweight R package for exploring animal tracking data.
-It offers a gentle, beginner-friendly workflow to go from raw GPS points to clean summaries, interactive maps, and home range estimates with minimal data wrangling.
+It offers a gentle, beginner-friendly workflow to go from raw telemetry data to clean summaries, interactive maps, and home range estimates with minimal data wrangling.

 [View the vignette](https://taylorbcraft.github.io/ezTrack/articles/getting-started.html)